 If you can, build a cupboard to hide spare towels and toiletries.
 This is a simple way to impress guests while taking care of their basic needs.

-Garages are ideal for converting to a home cinema or media room.
+One of the best garage conversion ideas we can think of is building a home cinema or media room.
 Typically a home cinema consists of 5 elements, each of which is affordable.

 At the heart of a home cinema room is the screen.
 There are two options: a projector and screen or TV.
 Each has its pros and cons.